Frenchcode/traefik/README.md

 ## Configuration file

-You can configure Traefik in two way:
+You can configure Traefik in two ways:

 - The fully **dynamic** routing configuration (referred to as the **dynamic configuration**)
     - The dynamic configuration contains everything that defines how the requests are handled by your system.
 This configuration can change and is seamlessly hot-reloaded, without any request interruption or connection loss.
     ```console
-    foo@bar:~$ vim /data/configurations/dynamic.yml
+    foo@bar:~$ vim /data/config/dynamic.yml
     ```

 - The startup configuration (referred to as the **static configuration**)